Wichita Clinical Required Courses

 CCSL 979.
 Critical Care Selective in Pediatrics.
 4 Credits.

 This elective experience has been designed as a one-month rotation in the pediatric intensive care unit at Wesley Medical Center.
 Care will be provided to critically ill patients from the neonatal period through adolescence.
-During this rotation the student will receive exposure to many pediatric critical care subjects and will be expected to convey an understanding of those processes during bedside rounds, in lectures, and during actual patient care.
-The student will participate in the educational endeavors of the critical care service, including lectures to other students and allied critical care staff such as nurses and respiratory therapists.
-The student will be expected to give brief presentations on topics that are identified during patient care.
+During this rotation the student will receive exposure to many pediatric critical care subjects and will be expected to demonstrate an understanding of those processes during bedside rounds, in lectures, and during actual patient care.
+The student will participate in the educational endeavors of the critical care service, including lectures to other students and allied critical care staff (Mid-levels, Nurses, RT; etc.) The student will be expected to give brief presentations on topics that are identified during patient care.
 Prerequisite: Senior standing.

 CCSL 980.
 Critical Care Selective in Burn.
 4 Credits.